 Routine maintenance and regular septic pumping help to prevent many common issues that can occur with septic systems.

 Failing septic systems are environmental hazards as they contaminate surface and groundwater.
-At Texas Integrity Septic, we recommend regular septic cleaning to prevent these types of problems.
+At Texas Rural Waste, we recommend regular septic cleaning to prevent these types of problems.

 If you live in Denton, TX, or the surrounding areas, contact Texas Rural Waste today to schedule a septic pumping or sewer pumping service.